Would having a weekly cheat day – a particular day when you can eat almost anything you want – help you to lose weight in the long run?

 - Kale (2 big handfuls) – This leafy vegetable comes in a dark green or purple color.
 It is a form of cabbage and has become kind of a fashionable food lately.
 Many nutritionists label it the most nutritious vegetable and a powerful antioxidant.

 - Mint Leafs (handful) – Its pleasant taste enhances.
-Mint also cleans out your digestive tract and research indicates it has anti-cancer properties.
+Mint also cleans out your digestive tract and research indicate it has anti-cancer properties.

 - Ground Flaxseed (2 tablespoons) – Freshly ground in a spice or coffee-bean grinder is best, as its nutrition starts to deplete once ground.
 A good energy booster and full of omega 3.